 In 1987, the International Agency for Research on Cancer (IARC) classified asbestos as a Class I carcinogen (Huang 2021).

 In 1992, lung cancer was recognized as an occupational disease after 25 fiber years of asbestos exposure(Kraus 2020).
 The term "fiber years" is used to estimate tumor risk.
-One understands a fiber year = 1 x 10 6 fibers / m³ x 1 year.
+One understands a fiber year = 1 x 10 to the power of 6 fibers / m³ x 1 year.

 The risk of lung cancer, for example, doubles after 25 fiber years (Herold 2022).

 The latency period between exposure and the onset of lung cancer is at least 15 - 19 years (Kasper 2015) to a maximum of 60 years (Matthys 2009).
 The higher the exposure was, the greater the risk of disease (Kasper 2015).

 When the cumulative dose of asbestos fiber dust plus PAH (polycyclic aromatic hydrocarbons) combine, there is a 50% chance of lung cancer (Herold 2022)

 According to CAP (College of American Pathologist) / NIOSH (National Institute of Occupational Safety and Health), only the detection of one asbestos body is required in the histological section.
 If this is not possible in the case of typical interstitial fibrosis or lung carcinoma, more sensitive methods such as lung dust analysis (LSA) should be performed.
 If light microscopic detection is not possible, electron microscopy is recommended (Kraus 2020).